-Luangwa River Lodge lies shaded by a riverine forest on the banks of the Luangwa River
+Luangwa River Camp lies shaded by a forest on the banks of the Luangwa River.

 Luangwa River Camp: Our full report